SageSeekerSociety/cheese-backend/README.md

 [Cheese Backend](https://github.com/SageSeekerSociety/cheese-backend)
 The backend of the cheese Q&A system.

+## Run without installation

+If you only want to start the application, you can use `docs/scripts/cheese-start.sh` and `docs/scripts/cheese-restart.sh` to start and restart the application.
+You do not need to do anything else if you use these scripts.
+By default, after application is started in this way, it will be available at `http://localhost:3000`.

+Notice that these scripts use the latest docker image on GitHub built from the `dev` branch, so it has nothing to do with your local code.
+If you want to use your local code, you need to install the dependencies and run the app manually, as described below.

 ## Installation

 Before installing this backend, ensure that you have installed the pnpm package manager.
 If you have not yet installed it, you can install it with the following command: